thinkzone.wlonk.com

 <a href="http://thinkzone.wlonk.com/SS/SolarSystemMap.html?obj=Sun&dia=30ft&lat=47.622493&lon=-122.352017">Solar System Map</a>

-Method 3: Your web page may embed (for example, with iframe) the Map page (SolarSystemMap.html) with the scale, location, and options set as you choose.
+Method 3.
+Embed the Map page.
+On your web page, embed (for example, with iframe) the Map page (SolarSystemMap.html) with the scale, location, and options set as you choose.

 HTML example: